Katherine Gudgeon, Psychologist

 Katherine has completed training in several evidence-based approaches such as: Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution Focused Therapy (SFT), Self-Compassion based Mindfulness, Treating Trauma Master Series and has some training in Schema Therapy.

-Katherine is passionate about working with people from 18 years of age to adults and has had broad experience with children, adolescents, and their parents.
-Katherine has worked as a School Counsellor for five years assisting the wellbeing of children and adolescents.
-This role involved, amongst many other things, assisting staff to navigate critical incidents and often managing incidents across a number of schools.
+Katherine is passionate about working with adults.
+Katherine has worked as a School Counsellor for five years and this role involved, amongst many other things, assisting staff to navigate critical incidents and often managing incidents across a number of schools.
 Katherine has also worked in the educational sector as an English teacher for over thirty years and in a leadership role as an Assistant English Co-ordinator for ten years.
-Katherine has had significant experience dealing with adolescent development and parenting issues.

 She has worked with a wide array of presentations, including depression, anxiety, self-esteem issues, confidence, grief and loss, trauma, anger management, school bullying, relationship difficulties, parenting and family problems, workplace stress/bullying, conflict resolution and personality disorders.
 She has a keen interest in working with people experiencing relationship difficulties.